LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 Pull Request Summary
 ---------------------

   #.
-When code is ready to be considered for acceptance, submit a pull request
+When code is ready to be considered for acceptance, create a pull request
      on the CS Toolkit Bitbucket project.
-Identify appropriate reviewers when the pull request is created.
+Identify the appropriate reviewers and add them to the pull request.

   #.
 Code must build successfully and all relevant tests must pass, including
      new tests required for new functionality.

   #.
 All issues (build failures, test failures, reviewer requests) must be
-     addressed before a pull request will be approved for acceptance.
+     addressed before a pull request is accepted.

   #.
-Pull requests must be approved by one member of development team other
+Pull requests must be approved by at least one member of development
-     than the pull request originator.
+     team other than the pull request originator.

   #.
-When pull request is approved it may be merged.
+When a pull request is approved it may be merged.
 If the merged branch is
      no longer needed, it should be deleted.
 This can be done when merging with Bitbucket.